 - Nationally, 80% of the dogs hit by cars are unaltered males searching for mates.

 - One unaltered female dog and her offspring can produce 67,000 dogs in only 6 years.

 - As many as 25% of dogs entering shelters each year are purebreds.

 Myths about spaying and neutering:

-Fact Even if you do find homes for the offspring, this is one less home for the millions of animals in the shelters waiting to get adopted.
+Fact: Even if you do find homes for the offspring, this means one less home for the millions of animals in the shelters waiting to get adopted.